gensart-x/sora-erlyana/README.md

 # Preview

-The preview might take a while to load sometimes, depends on your connection.
+The preview may take a while to load sometimes, depends on your connection.

 ![preview of the bot](https://i.ibb.co.com/3FHp1kc/preview-sora-erlyana-1-1-1.gif)